andr3wli/nurc-r-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Learn R Workshop @ UBC
+title: R for Neuroscience Workshop

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: 2021
+role: UBC